datastax/dsbulk/manual/README.md

 dsbulk count <options>
 ```

-All arguments are optional in that values fall back to defaults or
+### Long options

+Any DSBulk or Java Driver setting can be entered on the command line as a long-option argument of
+the following general form:

+    --full.path.of.setting "some-value"

+DSBulk settings always start with `dsbulk.`; for convenience, this prefix can be omitted in a long
+option argument, so the following two options are equivalent and both map to DSBulk's
+`dsbulk.batch.mode` setting:

+    --dsbulk.batch.mode PARTITION_KEY
+    --batch.mode PARTITION_KEY

+Java Driver settings always start with `datastax-java-driver.`; for convenience, this prefix can be
+shortened to `driver.` in a long option argument, so the following two options are equivalent and
+both map to the driver's `datastax-java-driver.basic.cloud.secure-connect-bundle` setting:

+    --datastax-java-driver.basic.cloud.secure-connect-bundle /path/to/bundle
+    --driver.basic.cloud.secure-connect-bundle /path/to/bundle

-are inferred from the input data (when performing a load).
-However, some connectors have
+Most settings have default values, or values that can be inferred from the input data.
+However,
-required settings of their own and those must be set as well.
-For example, the csv connector
+sometimes the default value is not suitable for you, in which case you will have to specify the
+desired value either in the application configuration file (see below), or on the command line.

+For example, the default value for `connector.csv.url` is to read from standard input or write to
+standard output; if that does not work for you, you need to override this value and specify the
-requires the `connector.csv.url` setting to specify the source path/url of the csv data to
-load (or path/url where to send unloaded data).
+source path/url of the csv data to load (or path/url where to send unloaded data).

-See the [Settings page](settings.md) or the [template configuration file]
+See the [Settings page](settings.md) or the [template configuration file] for details.
-for details.

-### Shortcuts
+### Short options (Shortcuts)

 For convenience, many options (prefaced with `--`), have shortcut variants (prefaced with `-`).
 For example, `--connector.name` has an equivalent short option `-c`.